 February 2019 is now the snowiest month on record with over 25 feet of cumulative snowfall, and the snow keeps coming!
 These momentous storms and record-breaking snowfall amounts lead to fun powder skiing, great coverage, and a long spring season, but they also bring increased safety hazards and huge challenges to our Mountain Operations teams.
-Avalanche hazard mitigation is a substantial and sophisticated undertaking at Squaw Valley Alpine Meadows, with one of the most extensive avalanche mitigation regimens of any ski resort, anywhere.
+Avalanche hazard mitigation is a substantial and sophisticated undertaking at Palisades Tahoe, with one of the most extensive avalanche mitigation regimens of any ski resort, anywhere.

-“There are hundreds of avalanche paths at Squaw Valley Alpine Meadows.
+“There are hundreds of avalanche paths at Palisades Tahoe.
 Squaw Valley likely has more avalanche-prone terrain than any other ski area in the country.
 Our Ski Patrols also have the most extensive Gazex installations, and uses more explosives, than any other ski area in the country.” – Will Paden, Squaw Valley Ski Patroller Director

 On any given snow safety day, teams of two to four patrollers each set out to work on up to 49 separate avalanche mitigation “routes.”
 Although Patrollers start their work day as early as 5am, they must wait until the sun rises and it’s light out before they embark on these routes.
 Each route can take from 30 minutes to up to 2 hours of work, depending on a number of variables including terrain, weather, and the nature of the equipment being used.
 Many routes require a prior route to be completed before the next can be started, and the entire avalanche hazard mitigation program can take as much as a full day or more to complete, depending on conditions like high winds, wind-loading, low visibility, temperature variation throughout the storm, pre-storm snow surface condition, continued heavy snowfall, and many other factors.